zacharygriffee/rxprotoplex-peers/readme.md

     - **`server$`** (`Subject`): Existing server subject (default: new server created using `server`).

 #### Returns
-- `Subject`: The subject for managing server peer connections.
+- `Subject`: The subject for managing server remoteInterface connections.

 ---